+Details of the concerns/allegations incident.] [include: date; time; location; and nature of the

 Club/Event:

 Safeguarding Lead Name and Contact details:

-Additional information: [include: witnesses; corroborative statements; carer infor where appropriate etc.] mation
+Additional information: [include: wi where appropriate etc.] nesses; corrobora ative statements s; carer information

-Have you discussed your concerns with the adult?
+Have you discussed your concerns wi h the adult?
 What are their views?

-If you haven't spoken to the adult, please explain why.
+If you haven't spoken to the adult, pl ease explain why.

 Wales Golf notified (01633 436040)

 Case Number (if allocated):

 Name of person spoken to:

-Date: Time:
+Date: Tim e:

 Action taken:

-Date: Time:
+Date: Tim e:

 Signature of Recorder:

 Signature of Referrer: